Birkbeck2/web-development/workshops/data-vis/index.md

 Incorporate the JSON data into a creative JavaScript program using canvas commands.

-If you have time, add interactivity to your program through an event which manipulates the DOM in some way.
+If you have time, add interactivity to your program through an event which manipulates what is drawn to the canvas in some way.